-Yes, we still offer the Stainless-Steel Chassis and we keep them in stock.
-For 2024, and the near-term foreseeable future, we have focused on our new Black powder coated chassis.
+Yes, we still offer the Stainless Steel Chassis, and we keep them in stock.
+For 2023 onward, we have focused on our new Black powder coated chassis.
 It's a new, more modern look, and of course, one can now use a custom IEC Power Cord with our new Black Chassis; that can't be done with the Stainless-Steel chassis.